Palladius of Galatia: Later life and ordination

 After his travels, his health deteriorated and he went to Palestine in search of a cooler climate.
 In 400 he was ordained the bishop of Helenopolis in Bithynia, and soon became involved in controversies which centred around St. John Chrysostom.
 In 405 he again travelled to Rome to testify that Chrysostom was not a heretic.
 Because of this, he was exiled by emperor Arcadius for six years in Syene, during which time he wrote his biography of St. John Chrysostom.
 In 412 or 413 he was restored to the episcopate, now being the bishop of Aspuna (Galatia).

-His primary work was written from 419-420 and was called the Lausiac History (being composed for Lausus, chamberlain at the court of Theodosius II) which is also titled The Lives of the Friends of God.
+His primary work was written in 419–420 and was called the Lausiac History (being composed for Lausus, chamberlain at the court of Theodosius II) which is also titled The Lives of the Friends of God.
 This history detailed Egyptian and Middle Eastern Christian monasticism.

-Palladius died some time in the second decade of the fifth century in his jurisdiction of Aspuna.
+Palladius died some time in the second decade of the fifth century AD in his jurisdiction of Aspuna.